ericwastaken/rw_trelloreport/README.md

 ## Wish List

+- *(Unestimated)* In the lists array, can we generalize **excludeTryouts**?
+This is very specific to RW but it's probably a string exclusion that we can make into a more generic property.
 - *(Low Effort)* Add logic to use a different name for the output of 'search'.
   Right now, this script shares the output file 'report.html'.
 Move to 'search.html'.
 However, the name comes from the config.
 Maybe for search we move to a command line argument.
 - *(Low Effort)* Add a config option and corresponding logic to name the output file using a timestamp.
 For example something like 'report-20190422-032219.html'.